wareya/notes/offtopic/gammakit.md

 print(xaa);
 ```

-One of the points of arrow bindings is that they do not copy the value out from inside of the variable they're called on if called on a variable (they work on expressions too); this means that it is not useful to be able to declare new arrow functions from inside of gammakit code, because gammakit does not have variable-level reference semantics, and arrow functions declared inside of gammakit code would not be able to give the same guarantee.
-This is important when, for example, calling an arrow function on a massive array.
-As such, it is not possible to declare arrow functions from inside gammakit code.
+One of the points of arrow bindings is that they do not copy the value out from inside of the variable they're called on if called on a variable (they work on expressions too); this means that it is not useful to be able to declare new arrow bindings from inside of gammakit code, because gammakit does not have variable-level reference semantics, and arrow bindings declared inside of gammakit code would not be able to give the same guarantee.
+This is important when, for example, calling an arrow bindings on a massive array.
+As such, it is not possible to declare arrow bindings from inside gammakit code.
 You should use an instance and a method on it instead.

 ## Embedding